Background information on IFS

 • Within IFS, 10 “knockout criteria” are used.
 When one of these criteria is not met, the supplier is automatically not certified.
 These criteria include:

-• of management points;
+• control of critical management points;

 • involvement of management and employees;

-• traceability of , and packaging materials;
+• of products, raw materials and materials;

-• implementation of corrective measures.
+• implementation of corrective .

 • Score: A,B,C,D per item